How to Use a Kreg Jig R3

 Part 1: Kreg Jig R3 Basics

-When you open up your Kreg Jig R3 carrying case for the first time, you'll be greeted with something like this:
+When you open up your Kreg Jig R3 carrying case for the first time, you're greeted with something like this:

 There are three tools and an Allen wrench.
 The large, plastic, rectangular piece is the primary piece that will guide your drill bit as you make the hole.
 The other two pieces are for drilling the hole, and screwing the screw.